betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/BfBotManagerAutomation.md

 ---
 ## Disclaimer

 Note that whilst automated strategies are fun and rewarding to create, we can't promise that your betting strategy will be profitable.
-If you're implementing your own strategies please gamble responsibly and note that you are responsible for any winnings/losses incurred.
+If you're implementing your own strategies, please gamble responsibly and note that you are responsible for any winnings/losses incurred.